-The customer shall supply and install a current transformer cabinet or mounting facility in accordance with Company requirements.
+Instrument transformers are required for these installations having more than 400 amps of load current.
+In most situations, the Company shall supply, and the customer shall install a current transformer cabinet or mounting facility in accordance with Company requirements.
 Refer to Exhibits 19 and 20.
-Other alternative current transformer locations (e.g., in pad-mounted transformer secondary compartment), as determined by the local Metering Services Section, may be applicable per Exhibit 21.
+These instrument transformer cabinets shall not be used as junction boxes or raceways (troughs).
+Other alternative current transformer locations (e.g., in pad-mounted transformer secondary compartment), as determined by the local Metering Services Section, may be applicable as per Exhibit 21.
 All instrument transformer locations shall be readily accessible to authorized Company representatives for checking and testing.
 However, before such an installation is made, the Company shall be consulted regarding the meter location and facilities required.